nstanford5/ERC20/ERC20.md

 };
 ```

-Next is a function to verify equality.
+Next is a helper function to verify equality.
+UInts returned from `API`s and `Views` are represented as bigNumbers, this helper lets us use them interchangeably.

 ###### index.mjs
 ```js